Art-A-Hack/art-a-hack.github.io/app/_projects/2015/surveillance-culture.md

 ---
-title       : Surveillance Culture projectid   : surveillance-culture teaser		: How much do we reveal about ourselves online?
+title   : Surveillance Culture teaser  : How much do we reveal about ourselves online?

 members:
  - name : Katherine Bennett
  - name : Julio Montas
  - name : Betty Quinn
 ---
 The Surveillance Culture team set up a fake character to attract internet trolls.
 Once attracted, reverse surveillance techniques were used on the trolls to unmask their identity.